michaelpatrickpurcell/prophecy/README.md

   - ___Objective___ -
     A narrative description of what the Characters are trying to accomplish during the Scene.
   - ___Difficulty Rating___ -
-    A number _1 <= d <= 4_ that describes how difficult it is for the Characters to accomplish the Scene's Objective.
+    A number that describes how difficult it is for the Characters to accomplish the Scene's Objective.
   - ___Outcome___ -
     A description of whether the Characters accomplish the Scene's Objective.
 If so, then the Outcome is a _Success_ and the Scene is resolved successfully.
 Otherwise, the Outcome is a _Failure_ and the Scene is resolved unsuccessfully.
   - ___Precursors___ -